Discover in this article, 22 of the best positive thinking books so that you can change your mind and take more

 “Very little is needed to make a happy life; it’s all within yourself, in your way of thinking.” – Marcus Aurelius Ever” S.J.
 Scott

-“What tomorrow brings?” is one question that most of us have in our mind.
+“What tomorrow brings?” is one question that most of us have in our minds.
 However, for some people, that is not a simple question but a torture device.

 Yes, you can predict many things; you can avoid many disasters; you can, sometimes, draw positive solutions out of worrying.
 Yet, living ‘comfortably numb’ into the state of surrendering to your worries it’s only deepening your frustration and fear.

 Discover in this book how you can pay less attention to trivial things and bring peace and harmony to your mind.

 Can you think positively staying with your eyes glued to a ticking bomb?… maybe, if you’re overly optimistic…

 Life is full of explosions.
 Some you can prevent, some not.
 But, at the end of the day, what counts the most for your happiness and well-being is where you direct your thoughts, what you focus on.

 “Choose to be kind over being right and you’ll be right every time.”
 Richard Carlson

 Did you notice many people seem to have everything?…except happiness?
 Could you ever feel stuck when everything seems to go well for you?
 Could you not believe in yourself when you have plenty of evidence that you should?

 This book is challenging the way you think about yourself and others; how you see and think about the future; motivates and inspires you to march forward with confidence and get the things you want out of life.

 So, could you ever feel stuck when everything seems to go well for you?
 Yes, you could if you allow negative thinking to be your primary way of thinking.
 The opposite is true as well.
 Positive thinking can make you feel you have it all, even when you don’t have too much.

 ”The language you use to describe your circumstances determines how you see, experience, and participate in them and dramatically affect how you deal with your life and confront problems both big and small.”
 Gary John Bishop